Three U.S. governors to quarantine visitors from states where COVID-19 spiking

 The surge in cases nationwide on Tuesday was the highest since a record of 36,426 new infections on April 24.

-The New York-New Jersey-Connecticut area has lowered its infection rate after locking down much of its economy.
+The new quarantine order also applies to tri-state residents returning from the targeted states, to be determined by the number of new cases per 100,000 people or the percent testing positive, Cuomo said.

-Visitors found violating the new quarantine order in the three Northeast states could face fines of $1,000 for a first violation and $5,000 for repeat offenses, Cuomo said.
+Visitors found violating the order, which takes effect from midnight, could face fines of $1,000 for a first violation and $5,000 for repeat offenses, he said.

-The order will take effect from midnight.
-“So get on a flight quickly,” he said.

-Connecticut Governor Ned Lamont said officials would carefully monitor travel from states with high infection rates.

 Such quarantines are not unprecedented.
 Hawaii requires visitors from the U.S. mainland to self-quarantine for two weeks.
 Florida and Texas at one point required people coming in from New York area airports to quarantine for two weeks.